 The old “Abbey Road” trick was to high pass around 600 Hz and low pass somewhere around 7 kHz.
 This way, you’re removing excessive high and low end, so the dry signal isn’t completely overwhelmed by a full-frequency reverb or delay.

-This is one of the easiest mixing tips to implement that really cleans up a mix!
+This and reverse reverb are some of the easiest mixing tips to implement that really cleans up a mix!

 6 – EQ DIs and Amps Differently for One Cohesive Sound